Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 The Global Spread of CERs

-Fewer than 10 nations around the globe had explicitly stated constitutional provisions supporting environmental rights in 1970, but by the early 2020s, nearly 100 nations had adopted environmental rights into their constitutional framework.
-These constitutional rights, abbreviated as i, include non-quantitative and tangible measures, such as guaranteeing the right to clean air and water, and measures maintaining a nation's environment, as well as procedural measures, such as altering the nation’s justice system to accommodate environmental concerns.
+Fewer than 10 nations around the globe had explicitly stated constitutional provisions supporting environmental rights in 1970, but by the early 2020s, nearly 100 nations had adopted environmental rights into their constitutional framework (Boyd, 2012).
+An important note, Gellers (2018) specifically states that biology, political science, and statistical analysis have played far-reaching roles in the expansion of these rights.
+These constitutional rights, abbreviated as CERs, include non-quantitative and tangible measures, such as guaranteeing the right to clean air and water, and measures maintaining a nation's environment, as well as procedural measures, such as altering the nation’s justice system to accommodate environmental concerns.

-Jeffords's (2021) quantitative analysis in Ecological Economics found that nations with CERs (Constitutional Environmental Rights) achieve substantially higher levels of clean water, sanitation, and emissions reduction than nations that lack them.
-Precisely, Jeffords’ cross-national analysis (regression) uses outcome variables (designed to capture the results of an intervention), including access to sanitation and water sources and decreased CO2 emissions, and finds strong statistical significance (high accuracy, not due to error) between CER adoption and material gains in environmental conditions.
-However, nations with CERs that have the institutional capacity to sustain them are the ones that achieve the greatest levels of environmental progress, not just having the “improvements” on paper.
-A high-quality, active judicial system, combined with civil society and the rule of law, helps enforce CERs.
+Jeffords's (2021) quantitative analysis found that nations with CERs achieve substantially higher levels of clean water, sanitation, and emissions reduction than nations that lack them.
+His cross-national analysis uses outcome variables, including access to sanitation and water sources and decreased CO2 emissions, and finds strong statistical significance between CER adoption and material gains in environmental conditions.
+However, nations with CERs that have the institutional capacity to sustain them achieve the greatest levels of environmental progress.
+A high-quality judicial system, combined with civil society and the rule of law, helps enforce CERs.
 On the other hand, nations with lower income and structural capacity, even with the same constitutional provision, achieve minimal progress.

 The Implementation Gap

-Gellers and Jeffords (2021) study the aforementioned implementation gap, determining that it is a consistent, national shortfall between constitutional rights and what governments can enforce compliance with these rights.
-Failures in Monitoring, without the data capacity to assess environmental compliance and enforcement; with no formal capabilities to compel compliance or participation; with no practical judicial capabilities to maintain compliance; a compliance-oriented economy, with wealthy elites polluting and resisting the institutions that attempt to restrict their poor environmental behavior.
+Gellers and Jeffords (2021) study the implementation gap, determining the significant national shortfall between constitutional rights and what governments can enforce.
+Failures in Monitoring, without data capacity to assess environmental compliance and enforcement, and without formal capabilities to compel compliance or participation, contribute to the gap.

 V. Environmental Inequality: Concern, Burden, and Distribution